-Fierce debate continues over the issue of marine mammal mortality rates and longevity in captivity, especially of cetaceans.
-The most conclusive data are for orcas; while their annual mortality rates have improved over the years, they still do not match healthy populations in the wild and the percentage of captive individuals who achieve important milestones such as sexual maturity and menopause continues to be low compared to the wild.
+Debate continues over the issue of marine mammal mortality rates and longevity in captivity, especially of cetaceans.
+The most conclusive data are for orcas; while their annual mortality rates in captivity have improved over the years, they still do not match healthy populations in the wild, and the percentage of captive individuals who achieve important milestones such as sexual maturity and menopause continues to be low compared to the wild.
 The mortality data related to live captures are more straightforward-capture is undeniably stressful and, in dolphins, results in a six-fold increase in mortality risk during and immediately after capture.

-Human-marine mammal interactions such as swim-with-dolphin encounters and feeding sessions do not always allow the animals to choose the levels of interaction and rest they prefer or need.
+Human-marine mammal interactions such as swim-with-dolphin encounters and feeding sessions often do not allow the animals to choose the levels of interaction and rest they prefer or need.
 This can elicit submissive behavior toward humans, which can affect the dominance structure within the animals' own social groups.
 Any interaction that allows the public to feed marine mammals puts the animals at risk of ingesting foreign objects.

 The public display industry fosters a benign-albeit mythical-image of marine mammals, particularly dolphins.
-Yet these species are for the most part carnivores with complex social hierarchies and are perfectly capable of injuring fellow group members, other marine mammals, and humans.
-The risk of disease transmission in both directions (marine mammal to human and human to marine mammal) is also very real.
+Yet most of these species are carnivores with complex social hierarchies and are perfectly capable of injuring fellow group members, other marine mammals, and humans.
+The risk of disease transmission in both directions (marine mammal to human and human to marine mammal) is present.
 Marine mammal handlers have reported numerous health problems related to their work.

 Zoos and aquaria have asserted for many years that the display of marine mammals serves a necessary educational purpose, for which the animals' welfare need not be compromised.
 Until 2010, this assertion often went unchallenged.
-But early in that year, an orca very publicly killed his trainer at a marine theme park in Florida in the United States and a paradigm shift, already underway, accelerated exponentially.
-Now, as social and traditional media spread news about traumatic captures, barren concrete tanks, high mortality rates, and aberrant-even dangerous-animal behavior, ever-larger numbers of people have changed the way they perceive marine mammals in captivity.
+But early in that year, an orca publicly killed his trainer at a marine theme park in Florida in the United States and a paradigm shift, already underway, accelerated exponentially.
+Blackfish had a massive impact on the public's perception of captive orcas and, by association, other cetaceans and marine mammals.
+Now, 10 years later, the social acceptability of cetacean captivity is considerably lessened.
+As social and traditional media spread news about traumatic captures, barren concrete tanks, high mortality rates, and aberrant-even dangerous-animal behavior, ever-larger numbers of people have changed the way they perceive marine mammals in captivity.

 In this report, the Animal Welfare Institute (AWI) and World Animal Protection (WAP) employ scientific and ethical arguments to debunk the myths about marine mammals in captivity.
-And while humans can subdivide the captive experience and even conclude that one aspect is more or less damaging to the animals than another, the totality of the captive experience for marine mammals is so contrary to their natural experience that it should be rejected outright when its purpose is merely to entertain us.
+And while humans can parse the captive experience and debate which aspects are more or less damaging to the animals, the totality of the captive experience for marine mammals is so contrary to their natural experience that it should be rejected outright when its purpose is merely to entertain us.
 AWI and WAP believe it is wrong to hold marine mammals in captivity for the purpose of public display.